Southwest Quinoa Salad

-- 1 and 1/2 cups Bob’s Red Mill Organic Quinoa, rinsed (or roughly 4 cups cooked and cooled quinoa)
+- 1½ cups Bob’s Red Mill Organic Quinoa rinsed (or roughly 4 cups cooked and cooled quinoa)

 For the Vinaigrette:

-- 1/4 cup freshly squeezed lime juice (roughly 2 juicy limes), plus more for serving
+- ¼ cup freshly squeezed lime juice (roughly 2 limes) plus more for serving

-- 1 garlic clove, grated on a microplane or pressed
+- 1 garlic clove grated with a microplane or pressed

 For the Salad:

-- 1 can (15 ounces) black beans, rinsed and drained well
+- 1 (15 ounce) can black beans rinsed and drained well

 - Prepare and Cook the Quinoa: Combine the water and salt in a medium saucepan with a tight-fitting lid.
 Bring to a boil.
 Add the quinoa, cover, and simmer over low heat until the liquid is absorbed and the quinoa is tender, about 17 to 20 minutes.
 Remove from the heat, fluff with a fork, cover, and allow to sit for an additional 10 minutes.
 Spread the cooked quinoa in a thin layer on a baking sheet (set on a cooling rack) and allow to cool completely.
 If prepping ahead of time, transfer the cooled quinoa to a large container and refrigerate for 2 to 3 days until ready to use.